JamesWP/nomic/active_rules.md

 points apiece.
 Voters who voted for proposals which do not get adopted receive 10 points apiece.
 Players whose proposals are adopted shall receive a random number of points in the range 1-10 inclusive.
 Players whose proposals are not adopted shall lose 10 points.
 Voters who voted in favour of a proposal which is adopted gain 5 points apiece

+##314 Mutuable - Investing

+A player may choose to invest their points in the stock market.

+The process of investing is as follows:

+1) The player must declare their investment to the speaker.

+a) The declaration must be made at least a day in advance of the open date.

+b) The player must specify which security they wish to invest in.

+i) The security's price must be published by Bloomberg.

+ii) The security must be traded on either the London Stock Exchange, or the New York Stock Exchange.

+c) The player must specify an open date, and a close date.

+i) Both the open date, and close date must be in the future.

+ii) The close date may not be before the open date, but may be the same as the open date.

+d) The player must specify how many points they shall be investing.

+i) The number of points invested must be less than or equal to the number of points the player current has.

+2) On the specified open date the speaker shall:

+a) Subtract the invested points from the player.

+b) Make a note of the opening price of the specified security on that date, as published by Bloomberg.
+This shall be the open price.

+3) On the specified close date the speaker shall:

+a) Make a note of the closing price of the specified security on that date, as published by Bloomberg.
+This shall be the close price.

+b) Award the player X points, where X is equal to the points invested, multiplied by the close price, divided by the open price.

+Additional restrictions:

+1) All investments are confidential.
+The speaker may not publicise or disclose one player's investments to another.

+2) Once an investment has been declared to the speaker, it is binding.
+The player may not cancel their investment.